All Episodes

 But you can't.

-You know it's I I think I heard this.
+You know, I think I heard this.

 It's a federal law.

-You can't when they're in the hospital, call ice.
+You can't, when they're in the hospital, call ICE.

 You can't call immigration.

-The whole boatload just showed up.
+A whole boatload just showed up.

 Can't do that.

-This is just this is just Harris County.
+This is just Harris County.

 This is just Houston.